Reykjavík-Rotterdam

-Reykjavík-Rotterdam is a 2008 Icelandic film directed by Óskar Jónasson and starring Baltasar Kormákur.
+Reykjavík-Rotterdam is a 2008 Icelandic film directed by Óskar Jónasson and starring Baltasar Kormákur and Ingvar E. Sigurðsson.
 A Hollywood remake titled Contraband starring Mark Wahlberg was released in 2012.

 Plot synopsis

 Kristofer is working as a security guard.
 He was fired from the freight ship on which he worked when he was caught smuggling alcohol.
 Faced with money problems, he is tempted to accept the help of his friend, Steingrimur, who manages to pull some strings to get his old job back aboard the MV Dettifoss.
 He decides to take his chances one last time on a tour to Rotterdam to bring alcohol back on the return journey to Iceland.
 While in Rotterdam, his brother-in-law Arnor steals the money intended for the alcohol purchase, and buys ecstasy with it.
 The alcohol sellers force Kristofer to take part in a violent art theft; he escapes in the confusion during a shootout with the police.

 Meanwhile, back in Iceland, Kristofer's wife Iris is threatened by three men, who trash her flat and then her place of work.
 She accepts Steingrimur's offer to stay with him until Kristofer returns.
 Steingrimur, with whom she was once involved, tries to seduce her, and as she tries to escape, he knocks her unconscious and, thinking that he has killed her, attempts to dispose of her body.

 The Dettifoss returns.
 Customs search the vessel, but no contraband is found.
 Arnor believes that Kristofer has thrown the ecstasy and the alcohol overboard and attempts to escape from the gangsters expecting the consignment.
 Kristofer has planted the ecstasy in the car of the captain of the Dettifoss, and sets up the gangsters to be intercepted at the captain's house.
 Iris survived Steingrimur's attack, and Kristofer locates her just as Steingrimur is attempting to bury her in concrete at the construction site he works at.
 Out at sea, Kristofer's friends locate the alcohol.